 This leads to cravings for starchy, sugary carbs and an elevated setpoint.
 It leads to an accumulation of dangerous belly fat.
 It leads to pre-Diabesity, and then full-blown Diabesity.

 The hormonal clog

 The most common reason for weight gain, or inability to lose weight long term, is because you have become hormonally clogged.
 When you have a hormonal clog, your hormones can no longer send proper signals to your brain, or your brain cannot receive the signals.
 The brain becomes confused and gives you more fat (and elevates your setpoint) just to make sure you have enough to survive.

 To understand how a hormonal clog elevates your setpoint, think about your metabolism as operating like a sink.
 If a sink is working properly, whatever amount of water you pour into it drains right out.
 Even if the water level raises a little bit, it will still drain out quickly.
 In this scenario, you can say the sink has a low setpoint because it’s balancing the water at a lower level.

 A properly operating metabolism works the same way to prevent excess body fat from building up.
 If you have a hormonally healthy metabolism, it will burn more when you eat more and burn less when you eat less.
 In other words, it balances you out at a low level (low setpoint weight).

-The only way a sink does not balance water out at a low level or a body does not balance weight out at a low level, is if it has a clog.
+The only way a sink does not balance water out at a low level or a body does not balance the weight out at a low level is if it has a clog.